ProjectNeura/MIPCandy/README.md

 out-of-the-box ready to use.
 Additionally, it also provides integrations with popular frontend dashboards such as Notion, WandB, and TensorBoard.

+We provide a flexible and extensible framework for medical image processing researchers to quickly prototype their ideas.
+MIP Candy takes care of all the rest, so you can focus on only the key experiment designs.

 :link: [Home](https://mipcandy.projectneura.org)

 :link: [Docs](https://mipcandy-docs.projectneura.org)